HEnquist/camilladsp/websocket.md

 ### Volume control

-Commands for setting and getting the volume setting.
-These are only relevant if the pipeline includes "Volume" or "Loudness" filters.
+Commands for setting and getting the volume and mute of the default volume control on control `Main`.
 - `GetVolume` : Get the current volume setting in dB.
   * Returns the value as a float.
 - `SetVolume` : Set the volume control to the given value in dB.
 Clamped to the range -150 to +50 dB.